To assist with preparing an Admission policy INTO has compiled some resources.

 • the admission or continued enrolment of a student in the school.

 Of course, members are most welcome to raise any further queries with INTO.
-As INTO Head Office is currently closed due to Covid-19, principals should email their queries to info@into.ie and a member of the LIR team will be in contact as soon as possible.
+Principals should contact the Queryline or email their queries to info@into.ie and a member of the LIRE team will be in contact as soon as possible.